 When a condo on Oahu is classified as ‘Hotel Resort’ the owner is allowed to run short-term rentals (rentals less than 30 days), subject to House Rules of the condo not stating otherwise, and the property tax rate will be 1.39% of the condo’s total assessed value.

-When a condo is classified as ‘Residential’ or ‘Residential A’, the two residential tax rates we have on Oahu that do now allow for short-term renting, the property tax rate runs from 0.35% to 1.05% of the total assessed value, depending on various factors.
-In either case, both ‘Residential’ and ‘Residential A’ tax rates are lower than the ‘Hotel Resort’ rate and therefore, if an owner of a condo classified as ‘Hotel Resort’ does not run short-term rentals, it may make sense for the owner to reclassify the unit to a residential tax status to save on property taxes.
+When a condo is classified as ‘Residential’ or ‘Residential A’ – the two residential tax rates on Oahu that do not allow for short-term renting – the property tax rate runs from 0.35% to 1.05% of the total assessed value, depending on various factors.
+In either case, both ‘Residential’ and ‘Residential A’ tax rates are lower than the ‘Hotel Resort’ rate and therefore, if an owner of a condo classified as ‘Hotel Resort’ does not run short-term rentals, it may make sense for the owner to reclassify the unit to a Residential status to save on property taxes.

 See related article: Guide to Honolulu Property Taxes.

-1) How to reclassify a property (from ‘Hotel Resort’ to ‘Residential’ and from ‘Residential’ to ‘Hotel Resort’).
+1) How to Reclassify a Property (‘Hotel Resort’ to ‘Residential’ and vice versa).